bugcrowd/templates/README.md

 - Don't use the word "victim".
 - A good alternative is to refer to that person's role.

+Examples:

-Incorrect: The vulnerability can be used to exploit the victim.
+- Incorrect: The vulnerability can be used to exploit the victim.
-Correct: The vulnerability can be used to exploit the user.
+- Correct: The vulnerability can be used to exploit the user.
-Correct: The vulnerability can be used to exploit administrative users.
+- Correct: The vulnerability can be used to exploit administrative users.

 ## Placeholders